Frequently Asked Questions

 It may take anywhere from one week to six months depending upon the issues, genetics and past experiences.
 Obedience issues can be changes fairly quickly while dog aggression can take more time.
 Unfortunately quick fixes usually include heavy correction and will only suppress the behaviour with other side effects.
 For more serious behavioural issues we will get to the root of what is causing the issue and resolve the underlying emotion that is driving the behaviour which will provide a long term solution.

 Do you offer private dog training in the home?
-Are private lessons better because the issues are happening in the home?

 We do offer and recommend private lessons for certain behavioural issues such as aggression, profound fear, excessive barking, etc. For dogs that have behavioural issues that can be resolved through obedience training like jumping up on the owner, mouthing and biting, won’t come when called or walk nicely on leash then we definitely recommend an 6 week course.
 As the clients enrolled in class joke, “it’s really owner training” and enrolling in an 6 week course gives you more time to absorb the information and learn how to handle your dog without having to absorb all of the information in one session or incurring the cost of multiple private lessons.
+Private lessons are offered at our private facility on Saturdays.

 What is a clicker and do I have to use one?